 The SWMP4LS 8.6in Stainless Steel Assisted Opening Knife, designed by Smith & Wesson, is a well-constructed knife, designed in all black.
 The blade is made from a strong and highly durable 4034 Black Oxide S.S, with a partially serrated lower edge for multi-purpose use.
 This is combined with a handle constructed from aluminum and an additional rubber inlay for safe and secure use.

 The sleek design features a glass breaker at the end of the knife handle and thumb plate, so you are always prepared.
 The security of the knife is further enhanced with a liner and safety lock, for added non-slip safety.
 The blade is simple to release with the help of M.A.G.I.C assisted opening, and the finger actuator.
 For a strong, durable, and good all-round knife, the SWMP4LS 8.6in Stainless Steel Assisted Opening Knife is an excellent choice.
+Make sure you also check out our list of the top tactical knives for more great items like this.

 Made from 4034 Black Oxide S.S